OpenZeppelin/openzeppelin-inspector/docs/scanner_integration/overview.md

         """Return a unique identifier for this scanner.""" return "my_scanner"

-    def get_scanner_version(self) -> str:
-        """Return the version of this scanner."""
-        return "1.0.0"

-    def get_scanner_description(self) -> str:
-        """Return a human-readable description of this scanner.""" return "My scanner that detects security issues in code."

     def get_supported_detector_metadata(self) -> dict[str, dict]:
         """Return metadata for detectors supported by this scanner.""" return {